Farfetch/.github/.github/PULL_REQUEST_TEMPLATE.md

 Fixes # (issue)

-# Disclaimer

-When contributing you agree with our [Contributor Ownership Agreement](https://farfetch.github.io/oss-site/contributor_agreement.html)

-# How Has This Been Tested?
+## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.

-# Checklist:
+## Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have added tests to cover my changes
 - [ ] I have made corresponding changes to the documentation

+### Disclaimer

+By sending us your contributions, you are agreeing that your contribution is made subject to the terms of our [Contributor Ownership Statement](https://github.com/Farfetch/.github/blob/master/COS.md)